Updated: Jun 29

 The wedding will also necessitate the presence of two witnesses.
 Bring two people who are on your fiancé's list of permitted visitors and over the age of 18.
 Finally, you will need a marriage license for your prison wedding in Arizona.
-This is supplied by the prison Chaplain.
+This is requested from the Clerk of the Court in the county where the wedding will take place by the Chaplain.
+The non-sequestered spouse must pick it up at their convenience and bring it to the prison on the day of the wedding.

-Usually, both couples must be present to get a marriage license, but one person is behind bars and unavailable for a prison wedding.
-Thus, you must have the Chaplain's assistance in obtaining a marriage license for a prison wedding in Arizona.
+Usually, both couples must be present to get a marriage license, but because one person is behind bars and unavailable to appear for a prison wedding you must have the Chaplain's assistance in obtaining a marriage license for a prison wedding in Arizona.

 Depending on the rules and regulations of the prison facility, you may be granted time together after the ritual for a private visit together.
 Currently, with COVID-19 regulations in place, no touching is permitted.
 This means no kiss during or after the wedding.
 Some prisons are relaxing this rule, but it seems to be on a case-by-case basis.
 Be prepared to blow your kisses for now.